Tokyo Metropolitan Edo-Tokyo Museum

 Arts Council Tokyo

-The Arts Council Tokyo strives to enhance its subsidy programs and to develop cultural programs that anyone can participate in and enjoy by utilizing cultural resources such as unique urban areas, parks, and landmarks as well as cultural facilities.
-In addition, we will develop multifaceted businesses, including those that address social issues from the perspective of art and the training of human resources who can serve as a bridge between society and art.
+Arts Council Tokyo strives to enhance its grant programs and develops cultural programs that anyone can participate in and enjoy, utilizing cultural resources such as not only cultural facilities but also unique urban areas, parks, and landmarks.We also develop a wide range of projects, including those that address social issues from an artistic perspective and those that foster talent who can connect society and art.